jaeyk/hssw/README.md

 Welcome to the Berkeley Historical Social Science Workshop (BHSSW)!

-You can find our main website at: https://github.com/jaeyk/hssw
+You can find our 2019 Fall schedule at:

 BHSSW is a monthly venue for faculty/ graduate student presentations of historically-motivated work for discussion and commentary.